Can taking extra vitamins for brain injury boost your recovery?

 Acetyl l-carnitine is an amino acid naturally produced by your body and a powerful antioxidant.

-But what makes acetyl l-carnitine so great for brain injury is that it plays a huge role in the production of the neurotransmitter acetylcholine.
+But what makes acetyl l-carnitine so great for brain injury is that it plays a critical role in the production of the neurotransmitter acetylcholine.

 Acetylcholine is crucial for supporting healthy memory, computation, perception and several other cognitive functions.